ShubhamBorade/Paytm_clone/readme.md

 # Paytm Clone

-> i have learnt basics of HTML and CSS in this project.
+> I have learnt basics of HTML and CSS in this project.

-> it took me around 8 and half hours to complete this project.
+> It took me around 12 hours to complete this project.

 ### Tools Used: